mydataglobal/bylaws/README.md

 Upon notice to the members, the steering group shall submit to the Board a roster of candidates including their Curriculum Vitae or similar, for election or appointment.

-The steering group shall consist of two (2) members of the Board and four (4) representatives of members, two (2) from each membership class.
-The representatives of the Board in the steering group shall be appointed by the Board.
+The Steering Group shall consist of four (4) principal members representing the association membership, two (2) from each membership class.
 The representatives of each membership class shall be elected among the Association’s members at the autumn general meeting.
-Members of the steering group that are candidates for election cannot review the other candidates for that election.
+For each of the principal Steering Group members, a personal alternate member shall be elected.
+Members of the Steering Group that are candidates for election cannot review the other candidates for that election.

+In addition to the elected Steering Group members the Board shall appoint two members of the Board to serve also in the Steering Group.

 The term of office for members of the steering group is one (1) year.
 A member can be member of the steering group for a maximum of three (3) consecutive terms.